markokraemer/OACE/framework.md

 ## General Introduction

+General Problem with building really capable AI Agents right now:
+- GPT-4 is superior to humans https://lifearchitect.ai/iq-testing-ai/.
+Let GPT-4 operate in the right context and with the given executive abilities and it will be more capable than you, executing your tasks at higher precision.
+What GPT-4 is missing is an cognitive architecture to make use of its 'intelligence'.
+- Contextualisation is a big problem.
+An Agent-self´s model, its current objective context, its world context, its project context, its broader context of interaction.
+The agent has to understand everything from small to big at every step when its needed.
+- The agents has to have the abilities to actually interact and implements its work.
+Iterate on it, now that it created past versions of work.

+The core challenges associated with building the Autonomous AI Developer:
+- Working with various, vastly different codebases at scale.
+Being able to comprehend any codebase, any size, any tech stack and find the right, relevant contents to edit at a time.
+Being able to work in everything from js, ts, python, rust, c++ to cobol and assembly.
+An agnostic system that can contextualise any codebase.
+Understand it like a developer, navigate it like a developer.
+- Having an actual environment and abilities to write the code, run the code & deployment, navigate the code, navigate logs basically the IDE & Deployment // Dev environment & make sense of them contextually.
+- Generating valid code.
+Actual challenge to generate valid working code is iteration.
+That said the challenge is creating test methods that can validate if the works correctly, rather than just generating the code.
+What are the right testing methods to ensure we generate valid code?
+- Assembling context in a way that the AI understands what it is, where it is, what it should do next, how it should do it, what it already did.
+What, Where, Who, Why. -> Creating the bigger picture to create a comprehensive understanding at every step in the process. // -> The Agent´s Self that can comprehend and execute, that can think autonomously to solve an objective.

 When humans conduct problem solving it can be dissected into a generalised approach:
 1. Goal Identification: Identifying the objective or desired outcome.
 2. Research & Information Gathering: Collecting relevant data and information.